 For many families and young adults with autism, the idea of living independently might feel intimidating.
-However, our resources at Project 1212, one of our two residential homes, makes the transition easier.
+However, our resources at Project 1212, one of three of our residential homes, makes the transition easier.

 Project 1212, is located in a relevant, pedestrian-friendly, neighborhood on the near West Side of Chicago with immediate access to public transportation.
 Previously known as “Little Italy,” this neighborhood is within one mile of Rush University Medical Center and walking distance to downtown Chicago.